Girl talking to mother while he is working at home

 You can resolve debts by offering a lump sum to the creditor.
 If they agree, you pay it and the creditor forgives the remaining unpaid balance.

-When you work with a professional debt resolution company, they will set up a Dedicated Account for you.
+When you work with a professional debt resolution company like Achieve, they will set up a Dedicated Account for you.
 You make an affordable monthly deposit into this account.
 The amount is often lower than your minimum payments.
-Once there's enough in the account, a team of expert negotiators starts working on agreements with your creditors.
-Once an agreement is reached, it's presented to you for approval.
-After you approve, the money is sent to your creditor, and the debt resolution company's fee is paid from the same account.
+Once there’s enough in the account, a team of expert negotiators starts working on agreements with your creditors.
+Once an agreement is reached, it’s presented to you for approval.
+After you approve, the money is sent to your creditor, and the debt resolution company’s fee is paid from the same account.

 The debt resolution process is private and doesn’t create a public record.